pouyan2275/WebFileManager/README.md

 # WebFileManager
-In Appsetting You change Root folder or Ip Address or Port
+In Appsetting you can change Root folder or Ip Address or Port